Location: H. C. Wingo Hall Suite 201

 Dr. Tonya Houston, Assistant Professor

-Dr. George Metz, Professor
+Dr. George Metz, Coordinator of EdD Program, Professor

 Dr. Jacquelynn Pleis, Assistant Professor